-In our previous post, we explained what carbon-neutral products are and how to make yours carbon neutral.
+In our previous post, we explained what are carbon-neutral products and how to make yours carbon neutral.
 Today, we show some trends and credible communication campaigns currently happening in different sectors with regards to carbon neutrality and the change in consumer behaviour that motivates change.

 On the other hand, governments and organizations around the world are committing more than ever to reduce emissions and improve their supply chain.
 In fact, 50% of large businesses and 25% of their suppliers have seen cost savings as a result of their carbon management activities.

 - According to McKinsey&Company, more than 70 countries have put in place legislations to reduce the use of plastic.
 In 2021, the European Union banned 10 single-used plastics very commonly found on beaches and seas, such as cutlery, plates, straws, food containers or cups for beverages.